FREE Storm-Proof Upgrade with every Full Roof Installation!

 Self-Adhered Modified Bitumen (SA Mod-Bit) membrane roof system delivers the reliable protection of traditional modified bitumen roofing for low-slope roofs.
 The advantage for building owners is rolled asphalt is an attractive roof available in multiple colors.
 Rolled asphalt systems are used in both residential and commercial applications with the advantage of being lower cost than EPDM membrane roofs.

-Modified Bitumen FAQ's
+FAQs about Modified Bitumen

 A modified bitumen roof is a low-slope roofing system made from asphalt that is reinforced and “modified” with rubber or plastic polymers and fiberglass.
 It is installed in rolls and creates a tough, multi-layered membrane that provides strong waterproofing for flat and low-slope roofs.